ChristinaLK/algorithms-seminar/github/README.md

 * push commits + submit a pull request
 * pull changes from the master online repository

-see the collaboration file.
+see the appropriate collaboration file.

-For this week's mini-assignment, please follow the directions in the directions file.
+For this week's mini-assignment, please follow the directions in the assignment file.